 The ePortfolio Project offers grants to help faculty members, programs, and units involved in the implementation of ePortfolios to receive the support they need to begin and sustain deep, meaningful teaching and research with ePortfolios.
 The ePortfolio grants are awarded once a year in the spring.
-Below are descriptions of the five categories of grants.
+Below are descriptions of the six categories of grants.
+The 2017/2018 Grants Request for Proposals document has been posted: Click here to view the Grants Request for Proposals.
+The application may be viewed directly at http://www.surveygizmo.com/s3/3961714/ePortfolio-Grant-RFP-2017-2018.

 - Examples include designing or revising courses or assignments and working with a team of faculty to integrate ePortfolios into the curriculum.

-- This work may require TA support, faculty salary stipend, and/or summer stipends for students.
+- Grants of this type might include partial TA support, faculty salary stipends, and/or summer stipends for students.
 Departments and colleges or co-curricular units are expected to help with these costs.

-- Proposals that lay out clear timelines and specific needs for curricular development will be given priority.
+- Proposals that lay out clear timelines and specific needs for curricular development or expansion will be given priority.

-- Examples include equipment needed for both artifact and portfolio creation such as: equipment for lighting, sound, and photography to produce high-quality visual and audio artifacts and spaces where students can help each other.
+- Examples include equipment needed for both artifact and portfolio creation such as: special lighting, sound, or camera/video equipment to produce high-quality visual and audio artifacts or spaces where students can help each other.

 - Funding priority will be given to equipment and space grants that will support multiple individuals or units and that do not duplicate existing resources.